cityinteractionlab/participatory_approaches/README.md

 ## Scheme of the projects

-From a broader perspective participatory and citizen science projects can be described using
+From a broader perspective participatory and citizen science projects can be described using the following diagram

 ![plot](./figures/co-production workshops.PNG)

 # Who is involved?